mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 Keyboard-Friendly UIs on the Web
 ================================

-For most of the history of computing the keyboard has been one of the best and most efficient ways for us to interact with computers.
-Today we have a veritable cornucopia of options (touch, movement, voice, visuals, etc.) but I contend that for many users and in many situations the keyboard is still king.
+The keyboard is one of the most versatile input devices in computing.
+It's been around for as long as the personal computer (longer, in fact), and to this day its usually the most effecient way to get work done on a computer.

-Whether you agree or not, it's easy to ignore the keyboard when you're building web applications.
+That being said, it's easy to ignore the keyboard when you're building web applications.
 Most of us basically click or touch our way around the web, so you could be forgiven for thinking that it doesn't matter (for anything other than typing text anyway).